NiryoRobotics/ned_ros/sphinx_doc/source/quick_start.rst

 When a program is paused:
     * 1 press resumes the program
-    * 2 press stops the program
+    * 2 presses stop the program
     * If there is no intervention for 30 seconds, the programme stops automatically

 When the program is paused, the LED at the back flashes white.